Murderer Phillip John Smith fights Corrections over media visit

 Smith appeared by audio visual link in the High Court at Wellington this morning, where, self-represented, he argued he should be allowed to have an in-person interview with a journalist.

-He said the decision by the Corrections deputy chief executive to decline the face to face meeting was "unreasonable" and did nothing to address the victims' interests, given Corrections had agreed to allow him to be interviewed via written correspondence instead.
+He said the decision by the Corrections deputy chief executive to decline the face-to-face meeting was "unreasonable" and did nothing to address the victims' interests, given Corrections had agreed to allow him to be interviewed via written correspondence instead.

 "In broad terms if the interview was allowed to proceed by correspondence then the victim interests could not be protected in the way he intended," he said.